Gayuma: Awards and recognition

 On March 20, 2013, the song won Favorite Music Video and Favorite Urban Video at the Myx Music Awards 2013.

 Live performances

 In November 2012, Abra performed the song live on Gandang Gabi Vice.
 On February 24, 2013, a duet with Zia Quizon singing parts of the chorus was performed live during the opening ceremony for the Himig Handog P-Pop Love Songs finals night.
 He also performed this live at the Myx Music Awards 2013 with Quest, and on Eat Bulaga!, The Ryzza Mae Show, Party Pilipinas (with Julie Anne San Jose), Kris TV and Wowowillie.

+Controversy

+The music video was viewed as homophobic by some but the rapper denies it and declares that it was not meant to be a diss towards the queer community but rather as a conversation topic for meaningful discussion.